 This new contemporary art museum opened in Marrakech.
 The Museum is dedicated to promote African contemporary art through its continuous support for leading artists from Morocco and neighbouring countries and the public display of their works.

 A museum entirely devoted to the work of the legendary fashion designer Yves Saint Laurent in Marrakech, Morocco.

-What do you think about drinking with your buddies in Morocco holidays?
+What do you think about drinking with your buddies in holidays in Morocco?
 It boasts some pubs which you can hang on for a while.
 Don’t miss to try the spring water there.
 It is natural and refreshing.

 If you are up to adventures, you can explore Draa Valley.
 It boasts the lush green in the semi-desert.
 The valley is a fantastic place to explore.
 Consider visiting in the evenings, so that you will get the best of it.

 Have you ever tried to play the difficult with your friends?
 Fez can get you lost in its labyrinthine streets.
 Fez’s medina is listed in UNESCO World Heritage Site.

 Marrakech is crowded from early morning to midnight.
 There are many things to see and do there from parks, holiday venues, resorts, and cityscapes.
 Tourists flock the night bazaar to windows shopping.
 Don’t miss this opportunity as well.